pangolinjs/core/README.md

 JavaScript files are concatenated in the following order: first files from `libraries`, then files from `functions` and lastly files from `components`.
 Within these folders the order is alphabetical.

-Files from `functions` and `components` are compiled with [Babel](https://babeljs.io/) and the ES2015 preset.
-JSHint is configured for ES2015 aswell, see `.jshintrc` in the styleguide root for more options.
+Files from `functions` and `components` are transpiled with [Babel](https://babeljs.io/) and the ES2015 preset.
+ESLint is configured for ES2015 aswell, see `gulpfile.js` for more configuration stuff.

-All 3rd-party stuff should be placed inside the folder `src/js/libraries`.
-JSHint ignores files in this folder to prevent error spamming. jQuery is included with this styleguide but it can be replaced with other libraries or removed completely.
+All third-party stuff should be placed inside the folder `src/js/libraries`.
+ESLint ignores files in this folder to prevent error spamming.

-*The development task runs JSHint and generates sourcemaps.
+*The development task runs ESLint and generates sourcemaps.
 The production task uglifies the source.*

 ### Handlebars